 I ordered a different keyboard online that is much more user-friendly, having previously chosen my hardware based more on design than function.

-Is it difficult to separate yourself enough when the kids are home?
+Is it difficult to separate yourself enough when the children are at home?

-Since I have my own room and during the day, especially my wife keeps the two bullies in check, it is no problem for me to separate myself.
-Nevertheless, the two regularly crash my video calls, which is currently but almost to the good tone and that has not yet taken me ill.
-Nevertheless, I know from many in the agency that it can be very challenging to do justice to your job and your children at the same time.
+Since I have my own room and my wife keeps the two bullies in check during the day, it's no problem for me to distance myself.
+Nevertheless, the two of them regularly crash my video calls, which is currently almost part of the good tone and no one has ever held it against me.
+Nevertheless, I know from many people in the agency that it can be very challenging to do justice to your job and your children at the same time.

 Have you had home office experience before or is this a first?

 Until now, there was rarely a reason for a home office, at most in emergencies or when a craftsman had to come by.
-I was never a big fan of it - but I can see a few advantages now.
+I've never been a big fan of it - but I can see a few advantages now.

 Which jobs go smoothly?

 We are an agency.
 A very central part of that is the interpersonal and personal exchange, away from all the to-dos.
 For example, I have a hard time at our virtual town hall meetings.
-You can't directly observe the reactions of your colleagues to what you say and present, which makes it harder to gauge the mood.
-That's why I also take the time every day to talk on the phone with at least two employees with whom I don't normally work directly every day.
+You can't directly observe colleagues' reactions to what you say and present, which is why it's harder to gauge the mood.
+That's why I also take the time every day to talk on the phone with at least two employees with whom I don't otherwise work directly every day.
 I am very interested in how my employees are doing and how I can support them in this difficult situation.

 Is there anything that even works easier or more productively in the home office?

-People are more accessible, meetings always start on time, and I feel like I'm moving forward with a lot of issues faster.
+People are more accessible, meetings always start on time, and I feel like I'm making faster progress on many topics.

 What do they do about the ceiling falling on your head at home?